Yahya-rabii/Air-Bnb-CLONE/README.md

-# full-stack web application that uses Spring Boot and React:
+# full-stack web application made using Spring Boot and React:

  ## Technologies Used